-Currently, the district produces over 30% of its energy through the production of methane gas in the wastewater treatment process.
+Currently, the District generates over 30% of its energy demands through the production of methane gas in the wastewater treatment process.
 This is a long-term, stable, renewable energy source.
-The district also seeks to become energy independent and is developing a road map to energy independence.
-The road map was completed in 2014.

 The District is committed to identifying and implementing additional ways it can reduce its energy footprint and is working on an Energy Management Master Plan.
 This plan will take a comprehensive look at how energy is currently used at the treatment plant and provide recommendations for how the District should use energy in the future.

 The Envision™ sustainable infrastructure rating system provides a holistic framework for evaluating and rating the community, environmental and economic benefits of all types and sizes of infrastructure projects.
 It evaluates, grades and gives recognition to infrastructure projects that use transformational, collaborative approaches to assess the sustainability indicators over the course of the project’s life cycle.

 A number of District staff members are certified in the Envision™ process.
 This process helps us support sustainability by:

 - Assessing costs and benefits over the project lifecycle

 In 2016, the District unveiled its new Maintenance Facility with a Platinum-level LEED certification.
 It is the first building on campus to be LEED-certified.